 The beast, however, was unlearned and uncultured, and the three powerful martial techniques were all it acquired through its own man-eating practice.
 After failed triple actions, it didn’t know what to do next but prostrated on the ground painting.

-Wu Song wasted no time and, tossing the broken cudgel away, grabbed the tiger’s skin on the top with both hands and pressed its head towards the ground, while kicked hard at the beast’s face.
+Wu Song wasted no time and, tossing the broken cudgel away, grabbed the tiger’s skin on the top with both hands and pressed its head towards the ground while kicking hard at the beast’s face.

-The beast howled in pain and in despair and tried to bury its head in a pit it dugged.
-Holding its head with his left hand, Wu Song pounded the beast with his right fist until blood spilled out from its eyes, ears, noses and month.
+The beast howled in pain and in despair and tried to bury its head in a pit it dug.
+Holding its head with his left hand, Wu Song pounded the beast with his right fist until blood spilled out from its eyes, ears, nose and mouth.

 For his courageous feast of eradicating a monstrous beast and reopening a safe passageway across the hill, Wu Song was paraded as a hero around the CBD of Sunny Valley County and offered a job as a senior local police officer.

 Wu Song Avenged His Brother by Killing Ximen Qing